NREL/pv_tomcat/README.md

 1. The angularly- and spectrally-resolved optical absorption in each layer of the module.
 This can be calculated, for example, with the module ray-tracing simulations that are available in [SunSolve](https://www.pvlighthouse.com.au/sunsolve).
 1. [COMSOL Multiphysics](https://www.comsol.com) and the COMSOL Heat Transfer Module, for conduction and radiation simulations
 1. A COMSOL model of a PV system (an example is included)
-1. Python and the Python functions, included in this repository, for preparing inputs to the COMSOL model
+1. Python and the Python functions, included in this repository, for preparing inputs to the COMSOL model.
+The python functions here have been tested in Python 3.6 with the environment described in `requirements.txt`.
+These packages can be installed with `pip install -r requirements.txt`
 1. A weather input file, such as a TMY3 file

 ## Doing the example simulation